Contact MRS for visa letter requests.

 Because of increased scrutiny of visa applicants, many potential attendees of scientific meetings in the United States have experienced unusual delays in obtaining travel visas.

-If you need a letter of invitation from MRS and have not yet made a request, please contact Paula Mahar, and she will forward it as soon as possible.
+If you need a letter of invitation from MRS and have not yet made a request, please contact us as soon as possible.

-In order to compose and send your letter, she will need:
+In order to compose and send your letter, we will need:

 - Control ID number (the number assigned to your abstract upon submission)